NanoFerreira/SWE_MainProject_Team1/README.md

 # Team 1 - Intro to SWE project

 • Welcome to Team 1’s project repository for SWE 3313, (Introduction to Software Engineering).
-Our Presentations, Documentation, Source code and artifacts will be located here and updated as the project continues.
+Our Presentations, Documentation, Source code, and artifacts will be located here and updated as the project continues.

 • For our application we are designing an E-Commerce vehicle website In Python using Flask and Json In order to create a vehicle marketplace.